-Cross-Country Skiing appeared at the 1976 Paralympic Winter Games in Örnsköldsvik, Sweden.
-Men and women used the classical technique in all Cross-Country distances until skating was introduced by athletes at the Innsbruck 1984 Paralympic Winter Games.
-Since then, Cross-Country Skiing events have been split into two separate races: classical and free technique.
+Cross-country skiing first appeared at the 1976 inaugural Paralympic Winter Games in Örnsköldsvik, Sweden.
+Men and women used the classical technique in all cross-country distances until skating was introduced by athletes at the Innsbruck 1984 Paralympic Winter Games.
+Since then, events have been split into two separate races: classical and free technique.
 The new technique, however, was not officially used in a medal race until 1992 in Albertville, France.